5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - [Credits and Thank Yous](#credits-and-thank-yous)

 ## About
 OpenCore and Clover EFI Folders for running macOS 10.13 to 13.1+ on a Lenovo ThinkPad T530.
 They utilize the new `ECEnabler.kext` which enables battery status read-outs without the need for additional Battery Patches.

-The OpenCore EFI also includes the latest Booter and Kernel patches which make use of macOSes virtualization capabilities (VMM) to spoof a special Board-ID which allows installing and running macOS Big Sur and Monterey with SMBIOS `MacBookPro10,1` for Ivy Bridge CPUs.
-With this, you can enjoy the benefits of optimal CPU Power Management *and* System Updates which wouldn't be possible when using the well-known `-no_compat_check` boot arg.
-If you want to know how these patches work, [read this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).
+The OpenCore EFI also includes the latest Booter and Kernel patches which make use of macOSes virtualization capabilities (VMM) to spoof a special Board-ID which allows installing and running macOS Big Sur and Monterey with SMBIOS `MacBookPro10,1` for Ivy Bridge CPUs, so you can enjoy the benefits of optimal CPU Power Management *and* System Updates which wouldn't be possible when using the `-no_compat_check` boot arg.
+If you want to know more about how these patches work, [read this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).

 :bulb: Although this EFI *might work* with the T430 and the X230, is was not intended for these ThinkPad models.
 So don't misuse issue reports for support requests!
 I will close such "issues" immediately!